Supergreens Kale and Spinach

 An Easy Kale Recipe

-We include some nutritional yeast in our Green Paws Package with this very easy recipe as it is so delicious and so healthy – Simply mix a little oil to some kale that you have boiled or steamed for 2 minutes.
+This very easy recipe is so delicious and healthy for you and your dog – Simply mix a little oil to some kale that you have boiled or steamed for 2 minutes.
 Lay it out in a roasting tin and cover with nutritional yeast.
 Bake for 30 minutes until leaves are crunchy and serve – even fussy dogs will not even notice that they are eating their greens!